von/Firefox-profiles/README.markdown

 By default, creates an application named `Firefox-<profile>.app`.
 You can specify `<application-name>` to change this.

+The profile name `ProfileManager` is a special case that will create an application that launches the Firefox profile manager.

 To see all options:

 > ./make-firefox-profile.py -h